Skip to content

 CFO

-Hal holds a bachelor's degree in accounting from the University of Missouri - St. Louis and an MBA with honors from Washington University in St. Louis.
-He is a past president of the St Louis Chapter of Financial Executives International.
+Hal holds a bachelor’s degree in accounting from the University of Missouri–St. Louis and an MBA with honors from Washington University in St. Louis.

 John Ahn